psrc/census_getter/README.md

 **Requirements:**
 1. Obtain a key from the US Census Bureau by registering at http://api.census.gov/data/key_signup.html
-2. Create an environmenta variable called CENSUS_KEY set to that key.
+2. Create an environment variable called CENSUS_KEY set to that key.
-3. Create an Anaconda environment using the file example_psrc/congifs/envirnment.yml.
+3. Create an Anaconda environment using the file example_psrc/congifs/environment.yml.
 4. Activate environment, navigate to census_getter/example_psrc and run run_census_getter.py.
 5. Outputs located in example_psrc/output.